ASSISTANT INTERNAL AUDIT MANAGER

 TERMS OF APPOINTMENT

-To apply, please submit a completed Application Form (click_here), together with a cover letter, curriculum vitae and copies of academic qualifications, to the Human Resources Office, The Hong Kong Academy for Performing Arts, No.1 Gloucester Road, Wanchai, Hong Kong, or email (hro@hkapa.edu) on or before 10 June 2025.
-Please quote reference code 'Dn(D)' in the Application Form.
+To apply, please submit a completed Application Form (click_here), together with a cover letter, curriculum vitae and copies of academic qualifications, to the Human Resources Office, The Hong Kong Academy for Performing Arts, No.1 Gloucester Road, Wanchai, Hong Kong, or email (hro@hkapa.edu).
+Please quote reference code 'H(C)' in the Application Form.
+Applications are now open until the post is filled.

 Personal data collected will be used for recruitment-related purposes only.